oestrich/jasontruluck.github.io/_posts/2013-03-28-Defered-Garbage-Collection-and-Jenkins-CI.md

 It was pretty apparent that the process was being reaped for one reason or another but I could not out my finder on it since it seemed almost random where it would be reaped.
 It was not tied to a specfic test or even an entire batch of them.
-It was not untill I remembered the defered garbage collection.
+It was not untill I remembered the deferred garbage collection.
 Right then it hit me like a ton of bricks, of course!
 I am preventing the garbage collector from cleaning up after my code in memory so it is destroying my available memory.